 Diverting organic material from the landfill is a clear and viable option for reducing these emissions.
 Paper and cardboard can be recycled.
 Food scraps, some paper (like napkins and paper towels), and yard waste can be composted, either at home or at the landfill.
 Surplus food can be donated to non-profits that distribute it to those in need.
-About half of the organic material that is put into the landfill is "recoverable."
-The measures below are geared to making that happen by 2030, starting with encouraging residents and businesses to divert, recycle, and compost organic waste.
+The measures below are designed to maximize diversion of organic waste from the landfill by 2030, starting with encouraging residents and businesses to recycle and compost organic waste.
 To meet our diversion target, the County will consider adopting an ordinance that mandates recycling and, as a last resort, setting trash collection fees that enable the waste haulers to invest in machinery that can sort trash and recover all compostable and recyclable materials before they are sent to the landfill.

 - Buy only as much as you need. - Buy locally grown food and eat less meat. - Put your food scraps in the green can and/or compost them at home. - Donate extra food and used clothing and housewares. - Don't be a "wishful" recycler.
 Be scrupulous about how you sort your recyclables.
+Check the Recycle Right Guide for tips.